 Among the many challenges in the modern software development is to ensure that the application performs consistently across all environment.

 This is where Docker come to the rescue!
 It provides a uniform way of building and running containers for any required services.
-The platform makes sure that your application performs the same regardless of the target environment.
+The platform makes sure that your application deployed on any Web Hosting for PHP performs the same regardless of the target environment.

-To illustrate the process of Dockerize PHP Application, I will dockerize a blogging website, originally developed in Laravel 5.4.
+To illustrate how to Dockerize PHP Application, I will dockerize a blogging website, originally developed in Laravel 5.4.

 You might also like: Getting Started With Laravel 5.4